demisto/content/Packs/AzureFirewall/Integrations/AzureFirewall/README.md

 ### azure-firewall-network-rule-collection-create
 ***
 Create network rule collection in firewall or policy.
 The command will return firewall or policy rule collection resource information.
+One of the arguments 'firewall_name' or
+      'policy'  must be provided.

 #### Base Command